 - Best All-Around: Schwinn Meridian Adult Tricycle

-- Best for Quality and Durability: Raleigh TriStar 3-Speed Trike
+- Best for Quality and Durability: Sixthreezero Body Ease 7-Speed

-- Best for Rougher Terrain: Vanell Adult Mountain Tricycle
+- For Rougher Terrain: Vanell Adult Mountain Tricycle

-- Best of the Rest: Kent Westport Folding Tricycle
+- Best of the Rest: Slsy 7-Speed Tricycle

 Read on for more choices, photos, in depth reviews, and all about the testing we did to reach our top picks.

 Testing the best adult tricycles was a difficult task, as it turns out.
 As with other bicycle related testing we have done in our lives as biking enthusiasts, there are a number of variables that are beyond our control that can mess up our results.
-These variables include the climate to the environment we are testing in to the weather on particular days that we have a particular trike out for testing.
+These variables range from the climate to the environment we are testing in to the weather on particular days that we have each trike out for our tests.

 We also wanted to make sure to get a wide variety of terrain into our testing procedure so we could see how the tricycles performed on flat open roads, on narrow bike paths, on gravel, up and down hills, even on grass and in a bit of mud.
 At the same time, most riders will be spending most of their time on a paved bike path or road, so that needed to be the bread and butter of the testing.

 Luckily for everyone, AdultTricyclesPro is based in lovely Boulder, Colorado where we have an abundance of paved and unpaved trails, wide bike lanes, off road areas, gravel paths, and plenty of sunny days on which to do the testing.
-The main testing route we used was along the Boulder Creek path and the Goose Creek path as well as big hill we had to go up and then down to get from one to the other.
-We also added in a few offroad and grass test areas for the bikes that could handle it (a few of the bikes, particularly with the smaller wheel were not well suited to off-roading).
+The main testing route we used was along the Boulder Creek path and the Goose Creek path as well as a big hill we had to go up and then down to get between the two creek paths.
+We also added in a few off road and grass test areas for the bikes that could handle it (a few of the bikes, particularly with the smaller wheel diameters were not well-suited to off-roading).

 So, it was a lot of work!
-Hopefully you enjoy the detailed reviews below!
+Hopefully you enjoy the detailed reviews below and find them useful.

 1. Schwinn Meridian Adult Tricycle